Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Experimental Results

+The performance of our trajectory tracking systems was also remarkable.
+The system was capable of reaching all the planned waypoints in all three experimental runs.
+Finally, we evaluate the performance of the TCM.
+Table \ref{tab:waiting} presents the statistics of the waiting times for both the UAV and the UGV during each mission execution.
+The results are highly consistent.
+The UAV experiences a higher number of waiting events due to its lower velocity.
+However, the difference in waiting times is small, averaging approximately 1.5 s.
+Although this value may seem relatively high, it should be noted that the trajectory includes segments where only one vehicle is moving, causing the other to wait until the next waypoint is reached.
+Finally, the relatively high standard deviation indicates the presence of outliers in which the waiting times are prolonged for several seconds.
+This typically occurs at the beginning of the experiment.

-In the experimental session, the batteries of the platform allowed us to perform the execution three times without the need of changing any batteries, for a total flight time of about fifty minutes.
-The trajectories commanded to the UAV and the UGV are represented in Fig. \ref{fig:trajectory_wall}. \rev{The UAV platform accurately tracked the trajectories, detecting all emulated defects in three experimental runs, as illustrated in Fig. \ref{fig:detections_aruco}}.
-Statistics on the error \rev{in} the estimated position of the detected ArUco markers are provided in Table \ref{tab:aruco}.
+The marsupial system was able to detect all the emulated defects in the three experimental runs, as illustrated in Figure \ref{fig:detections_aruco}.
+Statistics on the error in the estimated position of the detected ArUco markers are provided in Table \ref{tab:aruco}.
 In particular, the mean detection error of each marker is on the order of centimeters.
-Moreover, the cases with greater errors are usually related to a low number of observations of \rev{the AR marker. }
+Moreover, the cases with greater errors are usually related to a low number of observations of the AR marker. \revD{The achieved precision of the estimated position of the AR markers also validates the precision of our localization~system.}